ldanilek/password-protection/README.md

 Still on the list of things to do:

 * Archive symbolic links
-* Obscure the secret key inside the executable
 * Migrate away from RSA
 * Remove restriction on file sizes (currently restricted to INT_MAX)